-- Creation.
-The North Carolina Small Business Contractor Authority is (a) created within the Department of Commerce. - Membership.
-The Authority consists of 11 members appointed as follows: - (1) Four members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate, one of whom has experience in underwriting surety bonds. - (2) Four members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives, one of whom is a present or former governmental employee with experience in administering public contracts. - Three members appointed by the Governor, one of whom is a licensed (3) general contractor and one of whom is experienced in working for private, nonprofit, small, or underutilized businesses. - Terms.
-Members serve four-year terms, except initial appointments.
+- Membership.
+The Authority consists of 11 members appointed as follows: (b) - Four members appointed by the General Assembly upon the (1)recommendation of the President Pro Tempore of the Senate, one of whom has experience in underwriting surety bonds. - Four members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives, one (2)of whom is a present or former governmental employee with experience in administering public contracts. - Three members appointed by the Governor, one of whom is a licensed (3) general contractor and one of whom is experienced in working for private, nonprofit, small, or underutilized businesses.

+Terms. - Members serve four-year terms, except initial appointments.
 There (c) is no prohibition against reappointment for subsequent terms.
 Initial appointments shall begin on January 1, 2003.
-Each appointing authority shall designate two of its initial appointments to serve four-year terms and the remainder of its initial appointments to serve three-year terms. - (d) Chair. - The chair shall be elected annually by the members of the Authority from the membership of the Authority and shall be a voting member. - Compensation.
-The Authority members shall receive no salary as a result of serving on the Authority but are entitled to per diem and allowances in accordance with G.S.
-138-5. - Meetings.
-The Secretary shall convene the first meeting of the Authority (f) within 60 days after January 1, 2003.
-Meetings shall be held as necessary as determined by the Authority. - Quorum.
-A majority of the members of the Authority constitutes a quorum for the transaction of business.
-A vacancy in the membership of the Authority does not impair the right of the quorum to exercise all rights and to perform all duties of the Authority. - Vacancies.
-A vacancy on the Authority resulting from the resignation of a (h) member or otherwise is filled in the same manner in which the original appointment was made, for the balance of the unexpired term.
+Each appointing authority shall designate two of its initial appointments to serve four-year terms and the remainder of its initial appointments to serve three-year terms.

+(d) Chair. - The chair shall be elected annually by the members of the Authority from the membership of the Authority and shall be a voting member.

+(e) Compensation. - The Authority members shall receive no salary as a result of serving on the Authority but are entitled to per diem and allowances in accordance with G.S.
+138-5.

+(f) Meetings. - The Secretary shall convene the first meeting of the Authority within 60 days after January 1, 2003.
+Meetings shall be held as necessary as determined by the Authority.

+(g) Quorum. - A majority of the members of the Authority constitutes a quorum for the transaction of business.
+A vacancy in the membership of the Authority does not impair the right of the quorum to exercise all rights and to perform all duties of the Authority.

+(h) Vacancies. - A vacancy on the Authority resulting from the resignation of a member or otherwise is filled in the same manner in which the original appointment was made, for the balance of the unexpired term.
 Vacancies in appointments made by the General Assembly shall be filled in accordance with G.S.
+120-122.

-120-122. - Removal.
-Members may be removed in accordance with G.S.
+(i) Removal. - Members may be removed in accordance with G.S.
 143B-13.
-A (i) member who misses three consecutive meetings of the Authority may be removed for nonfeasance. - Powers and Duties.
-The Authority has the following powers and duties: (j) - To accept grants, loans, contributions, and services.
-(1) - (2) To employ staff, procure supplies, services, and property, and enter into contracts, leases, or other legal agreements, including the procurement of reinsurance, to carry out the purposes of the Authority.
+A member who misses three consecutive meetings of the Authority may be removed for nonfeasance.